dewww/dewww.github.io/foreclosure/AssessFinancials.md

 ---

 _Disclaimer: This document is for informational purposes only and does not constitute financial or legal advice.
 Consult a professional for personalized guidance._

-This markdown document can be uploaded to GitHub as a guide for anyone needing assistance with assessing their financial situation regarding mortgage default.